March 2020 - Georgetown University

-WFI's first group of Afghan delegates from our Light of Afghanistan Program will meet in Doha in March 2020 with a network of inspiring women from various disciplines to address the topic of peace-building in Afghanistan.
-WFI and the Afghan delegation will meet with students and faculty of the Georgetown University at the Doha campus to discuss security and other international relations issues.
+WFI's first group of Afghan delegates from our Light of Afghanistan Program will meet virtually in March 2020 with a network of inspiring women from various disciplines to address the topic of peace-building in Afghanistan.
+WFI and the Afghan delegation will meet with students and faculty of the Georgetown University through virtual sessions to discuss security and other international relations issues.
 WFI and its delegation will also engage with key players in the peace process in Afghanistan.

 The Georgetown University students will have the opportunity to interview the women delegates and then will then be able to include their observations in a report that will be presented to the U.S. Congress.
 This collaboration will be the inauguration of WFI’s Qatari-Afghan-American women’s network, which will provide a safe space for women to share their cultural and religious experiences and encourage their successful navigation through social and religious barriers that limit their freedom.

 What is missing when women are missing from the table in Afghanistan?
 Hear first hand from voices often unheard by the media what Afghani families need, and how the international community can best help the country move forward.

 Georgetown University School of Foreign Service students and Faculty will give a virtual presentation of their research in collaboration with Women Forward International’s Light of Afghanistan Program.

 May 21, 2020 - The Aspen institute in Mexico City